Creating Dependent Dropdown Lists

 5. Click Save.

 You can create multiple layers of dependencies.
-In the Shirt Style example, you could have another field that is filtered based on your selection in the Shirt Style field.
+For example, you could have another field that filters based on your Shirt Style field selection.
 You must create a custom record type for each additional dependent field in the same way you created the Shirt Style custom record type.

 Related Topics